Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Introduction

-The contributions of this paper are summarized below: \begin{itemize} \item We propose a novel multivariate time-series forecasting model that uses GATv2 and TCN to learn the salient spatial and temporal features that enhance the accuracy of long-term forecasts. \item We implement a decomposition-based preprocessing step to isolate the trend, seasonal, and residual components of the time series, improving forecast accuracy. \item We validate our model's effectiveness through extensive evaluation on diverse real-world datasets, showcasing significant improvements over the state-of-the-art in time-series forecasting across these datasets. \end{itemize} It is worth noting that, in some applications, forecasts related to multiple types of urban data are often integrated into optimization or decision-making problems to minimize costs, energy consumption, and carbon emissions.
-For example, forecasts of electricity consumption, weather, and carbon intensity must be incorporated simultaneously to determine how to distribute computing jobs across data centers located in different geographical areas, thereby minimizing costs and carbon emissions~\cite{DBLP:journals/corr/abs-2106-11750}.
-Thus, even a slight improvement in the prediction accuracy in each dataset could translate to considerable savings in applications that rely on multiple datasets, highlighting the importance of this contribution.
+The contributions of this paper are summarized below: \begin{itemize} \item We propose a novel multivariate time-series forecasting model, called DST, that integrates GATv2 and TCN to learn the salient spatial and temporal features, thereby enhancing the accuracy of long-term forecasting. \item We implement a decomposition-based preprocessing step to isolate trend, seasonal, and residual components of the time-series, and learn a graph structure for each component independently.
+Together, they allow the model to tailor its predictions to distinct temporal dynamics, significantly improving its accuracy. \item We validate our model's effectiveness through extensive evaluation on four real-world datasets, showcasing on average 2.89\% to 9.10\% improvement over the state-of-the-art in time-series forecasting across these datasets. \end{itemize} We note that accurate forecasts across different types of urban data are often integral to decision-making tasks aimed at minimizing cost, energy consumption, and carbon emissions.
+For example, effectively distributing workloads across geographically dispersed datacenters requires simultaneous predictions of electricity demand, weather, and carbon intensity~\cite{DBLP:journals/corr/abs-2106-11750}.
+Thus, even a slight improvement in the prediction accuracy in each dataset could translate to considerable savings in applications that rely on multiple such datasets.
+This highlights the broader impact of our contributions.